entropic-dev/entropic/docs/RFCs/package-toml.md

 The manifest **MUST** contain the following top-level keys, in order to be published:

-- `"name"` - the canonical name of the package, as a string, including it's namespace. e.g. `"toddself@static-pkg.dev/packge2toml"`
+- `"name"` - the canonical name of the package, as a string, including its namespace. e.g. `"toddself@static-pkg.dev/packge2toml"`
 - `"version"` - a [SEMVER](https://semver.org/) designation conforming to version 2.0.0 of the semantic versioning specification.
 Due to how TOML parses numbers, this must be represented as a string. e.g. `"1.0.4"`

 These keys are **NOT REQUIRED** be present when interacting with the CLI locally (e.g. installing depedencies).